ZhenyingZhu/StudyNotes/SystemDesign.md

 Building search indexes

-- full-text search index is a file stores the term dictionary.
+- full-text search index **[KEY]** is a file stores the term dictionary.
 Keyword as the key and document IDs (posting list) containing this keyword as value
 - when documents change, one expensive approach is to periodically rerun the workflox for all documents and replace existing indexes
 - can also incrementally adding new docs to indexes

 Key-value stores as batch process output

-- classifiers machine learning system: recommendation systems, spam filters, anomaly detection, image recognition
+- classifiers machine learning system **[KEY]**: recommendation systems, spam filters, anomaly detection, image recognition
 - output is a DB that can be queried with userId/productId etc.
 - can direct the DB client to mapper or reducer, processing one record as a time, but it is a bad idea
   - making a network request for each record is not scale
   - batch process can cause concurrent writes
   - the DB writes could fail causing MapReduce job needs to retry, and can be hard to make sure each record only procceed once
 - so create the DB inside the batch job, write the result to a read-only file, and expose to read only queries.
-HBase bulk loading uses it
+HBase bulk loading uses it **[KEY]**
 - since they don't frequently write, and the data structure is simple, they don't need a lot of protection, like write-ahead log

-Philosophy of batch process outputs
+Philosophy of batch process outputs **[KEY]**

 - treating input as immutable, so the batch process can be run repeatly without side effects
 - human fault tolerance: if introduced a bug, can easily switch back to the old outputs, vs. DB that fixing bug cannot fix the data easily